 Sometimes I try to animate the lessons by doing small language games in which you have to guess a word or in which students have to give advice.
 Or ask them to talk about something related to their country: cultural, social, linguistic, and gastronomic differences compared to Italy; national holidays and specific social aspects.

 In general, I try to alternate conversation and grammar and make students use the tenses we are studying.
-The basic idea is to make the different students know each other; although belonging to different countries and cultures.
-And they enjoy it, while they share the passion for the Italian language and the desire to learn.
+The basic idea is to make all our diverse students know each other although belonging to different countries and cultures.
+And they enjoy it, while they share the passion for the Italian language and the desire to learn it.

 Contact Parola To Know More on Our Online Teaching Methods

-For more information on Parola’s online Italian courses and our distance teaching methodology, call us on +39 055 242182 or write to firstname.lastname@example.org.
+For more information on Parola’s online Italian courses and our remote teaching methodology, call us on +39 055 242182 or write to firstname.lastname@example.org.